Interplay of electron-magnon scattering and spin-orbit induced electronic spin-flip scattering in a two-band Stoner model: Introduction

 \section{Introduction}

-The discovery of optically induced ultrafast demagnetization in metallic ferromagnets~\cite{beaurepaire1996ultrafast} has led to the question how the spin angular momentum of the electrons is dissipated on a 100\,fs timescale.
-Different proposals exist, which all involve spin-orbit coupling in one way or another.
-Early on, it was suggested that a mechanism of the Elliott-Yafet (EY) type could be responsible for the angular momentum dissipation, either to phonons or to the lattice~\cite{koopmans2005unifying,koopmans2010explaining,walowski2008energy}.
-In this mechanism, it is the combination of spin-orbit coupling and the electron-phonon scattering process which dissipates the angular momentum.
-Importantly, the interaction of electrons with longitudinal phonons is predominantly spin independent, whereas the explicitly spin dependent contribution is extremely small in ferromagnets~\cite{steiauf_elliott-yafet_2009,essert_electron-phonon_2011,carva_ab_2011} and mainly important in materials with spin degenerate bands, such as semiconductors and simple metals~\cite{yafet_g_1963,fabian_spin_1998,grimaldi_theory_1997,baral_re-examination_2016,vollmar_generalized_2017}.
-In the case of spin-split bands, the spin independent electron-phonon interactions leads essentially to incoherent electronic spin-flip transitions due to spin-orbit coupling in the Bloch states that underlies the Elliott-Yafet mechanisms, as was shown, for instance, in Ref.~\cite{leckron_ultrafast_2017} for an extension of the Elliott-Yafet mechanism that also includes spin coherences and their dephasing.
-For the purposes of this paper we will describe electronic transitions that change the electronic spin due to spin-orbit coupling as incoherent scattering processes.
-In particular, we use this approach, which computes the dynamical changes of the electronic distributions at the level of Boltzmann scattering integrals~\cite{krauss2009ultrafast,mueller_feedback_2013}, for electron-electron Coulomb scattering.
-However, we do not consider the direct influence of the coherent electromagnetic field on the electronic orbital degree of freedom ~\cite{elliott_microscopic_2020,dewhurst_angular_2021} nor that of polarized phonons~\cite{tauchert_polarized_2022}.
+The discovery of optically induced ultrafast demagnetization in metallic ferromagnets~\cite{beaurepaire1996ultrafast} has led to the question how the spin angular momentum of excited electrons is dissipated on a 100\,fs timescale.
+Most theoretical proposals that deal with local contributions involve spin-orbit coupling in one way or another, but there may also be nonlocal contributions from spin-dependent transport~\cite{battiato2010superdiffusive,nenno2018particle}.
+It was suggested early on that a mechanism of the Elliott-Yafet (EY) type could be responsible for the angular momentum dissipation, either to phonons or to the rigid lattice~\cite{koopmans2005unifying,koopmans2010explaining,walowski2008energy}.
+This mechanism describes how even spin-independent scattering processes, such as the electronic Coulomb scattering and the spin-independent part of the electron-phonon interaction, can change the electronic spin in the presence of spin-orbit coupling.
+The main purpose of this paper is to start from the picture of EY-like spin-changing transitions, where effectively the lattice acts as a spin sink, and include electronic scattering processes with magnons.
+We intend to show that the interplay of these two electronic scattering processes, which both change the electronic spin in different ways, leads to ultrafast demagnetization dynamics involving an effective angular momentum exchange with the lattice that is more efficient than either of these processes acting alone.